-Due to his amazing powers Spider-Man was mostly relegated to the pages of the comics or with the occasional foray into animation, web-swinging and wall-crawling was not something easily pulled off in live action, and so aside from his silent appearances on The Electric Company he seemed destined to remain in two dimensions.
-Then in 2002 Sami Raimi gave us a live action Spider-Man, which one could argue is the film that truly started the current superhero boom, yet there was another live action version of Spider-Man that predated the Raimi trilogy by over two decades.
-Enter CBS and The Amazing Spider-Man.
+Due to his amazing powers not being easily realized by filmmakers, Spider-Man was mostly relegated to the pages of the comics and the occasional foray into animation, web-swinging and wall-crawling was not something easily pulled off in live-action, so aside from his silent appearances on The Electric Company he seemed destined to remain in two dimensions.
+Then in 2002 Sami Raimi gave us a live-action Spider-Man – which one could argue is the film that truly started the current superhero boom – yet there was another live-action version of Spider-Man one that predated the Raimi trilogy by over two decades, enter CBS and The Amazing Spider-Man.

-Long before Marvel Studios teamed up with Disney to create the Marvel Cinematic Universe Stan Lee and Marvel Comics were selling the rights to a host of their intellectual properties to anybody with a cheque book.
-This resulted in a couple of ludicrous Captain America television movies, a Fantastic Four film by Roger Corman, a Dolph Lundgren Punisher movie and Captain America theatrical release that managed to be even worse than the Reb Brown TV version.
-The only real success out of this was The Incredible Hulk series with Bill Bixby and Lou Ferrigno for CBS.
-Now there was the Wonder Woman series with Lynda Carter, which was very successful, but it was from DC comic property.
-So with this track record it’s no surprise that they’d want to take a crack at Marvel’s flagship character.
+Long before Marvel Studios teamed up with Disney to create the Marvel Cinematic Universe Stan Lee and Marvel Comics were selling the rights to a host of their intellectual properties to anybody with a chequebook.
+This resulted in a couple of ludicrous Captain America television movies, a never-released Fantastic Four film by Roger Corman, a Dolph Lundgren Punisher movie and a Captain America theatrical release that managed to be even worse than the Reb Brown TV version, with the only real success out of all these attempts was The Incredible Hulk series starring Bill Bixby and Lou Ferrigno.
+Now, there was the Wonder Woman series with Lynda Carter, which was very successful and still well regarded, but that was from DC comic property and not Marvel, so with that track record, it’s no surprise that CBS would want to take a crack at Marvel’s flagship character.

-The one problem was that CBS wasn’t too keen on the whole “superhero” aspect of it, and if you’ve ever seen an episode of the 70s The Incredible Hulk you’d know what I’m talking about as that show was basically The Fugitive with Bill Bixby turning into the Hulk twice an episode, and that was just to throw some gangsters around or stop an abusive parent.
-There was not a lot of “incredible” going on in a show called The Incredible Hulk, and when it came to produce a Spider-Man series it should have shocked no one that though it was called The Amazing Spider-Man it wasn’t all that amazing.
+The one problem here was that CBS wasn’t too keen on the whole “superhero” aspect of the show and if you’ve ever seen an episode of the 70s The Incredible Hulk you’d know what I’m talking about, that show was basically The Fugitive with Bill Bixby turning into the Hulk twice an episode and that was just to throw some gangsters around or stop an abusive parent.
+There was not a lot of “incredible” going on in a show called The Incredible Hulk, and so when it came to producing a Spider-Man series it should have shocked no one that even though it was called The Amazing Spider-Man it was anything but amazing.

-Now this version of Spider-Man does have super-strength, the ability to climb walls, and is outfitted with web-shooters, and to be completely fair this is still the only live action Spider-Man to use his little spider-tracers for tracking down enemies, but they completely screw up his Spider-Sense.
-In the comics his Spidey-Sense is what warns him of oncoming dangers and along with his amazing spider-reflexes this allows him to dodge most attacks, but in this show his Spidey-Sense works more like a psychic vision.
-In the episode “Night of the Clones” a bomb is placed on an elevator cable that when detonated critically injures the two occupants, later when photographer Peter Parker arrives at the scene, after hearing about on his police scanner, he uses his Spidey-Sense to see back in time and witnesses the bomb being detonated.
+Now this version of Spider-Man does have super-strength, the ability to climb walls, and is outfitted with web-shooters, and to be completely fair this is still the only live-action Spider-Man to use his little spider-tracers for tracking down enemies, but they completely screw up his Spider-Sense.
+In the comics, his Spidey-Sense is what warns him of oncoming dangers and along with his amazing spider reflexes this allows him to dodge most attacks, but in this show, his Spidey-Sense works more like a psychic vision.
+In the episode “Night of the Clones” a bomb is placed on an elevator cable that when detonated critically injures the two occupants, later when photographer Peter Parker arrives at the scene, after hearing about it on his police scanner, he uses his Spidey-Sense to see back in time and witnesses the bomb being detonated.
 Goddammit, that is not how this power works!

-As to the shows ability to depict his other powers, well every shot of Spider-Man climbing a building looks like a dude being pulled up by cable while the stuntman waves his arms and legs up and down as if he’s climbing, and the reason it looks that way is because that’s exactly how it was done.
-I’ll admit that stuntman/stunt coordinator Fred Waugh did some pretty harrowing work for this show, but unfortunately no matter how tricky and dangerous it was to be dangled down the face of a building, or be swung between two structures, it still looked like crap.
+As to the show’s ability to depict his other powers, well every shot of Spider-Man climbing a building looks like a dude being pulled up by cable while the stuntman waved his arms and legs up and down as if he’s climbing, and the reason it looked that way was that that’s exactly how it was done.
+I’ll admit that stuntman/stunt coordinator Fred Waugh did some pretty harrowing work for this show, unfortunately, no matter how tricky and dangerous it was to be dangled down the face of a building, or be swung between two structures, it still looked like crap.

-Digital effects were decades away so Spider-Man’s webbing looked like thick white rope and the method they used to show him catching crooks was to have someone from off camera throwing said rope as a net over the bad guys.
+Digital effects were decades away so Spider-Man’s webbing looked like thick white rope and the method they used to show him catching crooks was to have someone from off-camera throwing said rope as a net over the bad guys.
 They`d have been better off using Silly String.
 For this reason alone it was in the show’s best interest to limit the amount of screen time with Spider-Man in costume.
-That and the fact that in said costume he looked like a dude on his way to kids birthday party.
+That and the fact that in said costume he looked like a dude on his way to a kid’s birthday party.

 What is most surprising is that the show was not cancelled due to poor ratings but because CBS thought they were in danger of becoming known as the “Superhero Network” and so they pulled the plug after two seasons and only thirteen episodes.
-Aside from the stigma of being known for superhero fare the show was also not hitting the key demographic of 18-45 years that the sponsors were targeting, so despite good ratings I can understand why the cancelled it, but what makes no sense is that it could have hit those demographics if they’d bother to put in some good writing and stayed true the character from the comic.
-Instead we got Saturday morning style writing but without the fun stuff kids would associate with their hero, and then there was the lack good drama which would have kept adult audiences interested.
+Aside from the stigma of being known for “superhero fare” the show was also not hitting the key demographic of 18-45 years that the sponsors were targeting, so despite good ratings, I can understand why they cancelled the show, but what makes no sense is that it could have hit those demographics if they’d bother to put in some good writing and stayed true the character as seen in the comics.
+Instead, we got Saturday morning style writing but without the fun stuff kids would associate with their hero, and then there was the lack of good drama which would have kept adult audiences interested.

-There have been many versions of Spider-Man, and the road to live action was never going to be an easy one but in this CBS offering it was a case of a Network having a project they had no real interest in making and thus the result was less than memorable.
-I do enjoy the first two Sam Raimi movies but to date the best version of the character outside of the pages of the comic book can be found in the 2008 animated series The Spectacular Spider-Man, but after his excellent cameo in Captain America: Civil War maybe we can look forward to more fun live action adventures with everyone’s favorite web swinger in this future.
+There have been many versions of Spider-Man, and the road to live-action was never going to be an easy one but in this CBS offering, it was a case of a Network having a project they had no real interest in making and thus the result was less than memorable.
+I do enjoy the first two Sam Raimi movies but to date, the best version of the character outside of the pages of the comic book can be found in the 2008 animated series The Spectacular Spider-Man, but after his excellent cameo in Captain America: Civil War maybe we can look forward to more fun live-action adventures with everyone’s favourite web swinger in this future.